 1. You can’t love a work in progress

 Cleveland is still building and rebuilding.
-We try, learn, and try again.
-That’s the beauty under the rust.
-If you need perfect right now, you’ll miss something special growing.
+We try, learn, and try again, which means you’ll see projects mid-stream and ideas being tested.
+Show up, pitch in, and be part of something that grows.
+If you need perfect right now, you’ll miss something special taking shape.